CAREER GOAL: LAWYER?

 TOPICS

-The goal to become a lawyer and have a law career is helped by a good beginning.
+The goal to have a law career and become a lawyer is helped by making good use iof your universiity;'s prelaw office.
 A good beginning would include going to the prelaw office, reading some relevant material there, discussing your career plans and your suitability for law school with the prelaw advisor, becoming a member of the prelaw society, and participating in the activities sponsored by the prelaw society.

 TOPICS